updated

 Description

 We are a family of five living in Cuernavaca, about a 10 minute walk from the Cuernavaca's center.
-My husband is a visionary arts painter and I'm an arts and social fund raiser and manager trying to turn into an artist myself, mostly through singing and writing.
-We just recently moved to Cuernavaca after living 8 years in Cuetzalan, a town in the mountains of Puebla where the great majority of the people is Náhuat speaking.
+My husband, called Gens, is a visionary arts painter and I'm an NGO worker trying to turn into an artist myself, mostly through singing and writing.
+We moved to Cuernavaca about a year ago, after living 8 years in Cuetzalan, a town in the mountains of Puebla where the great majority of the people is Náhuat speaking.
 Over there we worked in an NGO with an education and arts project.
 We learned a lot over there, about Náhuat culture and life in general.
-But we had to come back to the urban life about a year ago because we couldn't stand so much humidity in the mountains, and we're still adjusting to Cuernavaca.
-Now we are opening an arts and community space in our home, through two arts' lessons during the week, one for children 5 to 12, and another one for youth over 12 and adults.
+But we had to come back to the urban life, and we're still adjusting to Cuernavaca and Mexico City.

 More than anything, we believe in learning from one another—through conversation, art, food, daily rituals, and the sharing of perspectives.
 Having lived in an indigenous town for many years, we deeply value the richness that comes from embracing different ways of life.
 Whether you're an artist, a nature enthusiast, a language learner, or just someone curious about Mexican culture and family life, we'd love to co-create a meaningful and nourishing time together.